 The "ag tech campuses" are commercial real estate developments and, as such, have the borrowed amounts secured by real property mortgages {Section 49 at-risk rules}.
 The clean energy systems are designed and installed as permanent infrastructure making these assets real property (not personal property) supported by the Real Property definition (Cornell Law).

-The IRC Section 465(a)(6)(A)(B) language confirms energy systems can be designated as either real property (tangible) or personal property based on design, function and production profile.
+IRC Sec.
+26 § 465(a)(6)(A)(B) language confirms energy systems can be designated as either real property (tangible) or personal property based on design, function and production profile.

-Our "ag tech campuses" design and integrate the alternative energy systems to meet the specific Section 48(A)(5)(D)(II) requirements for "other tangible property" that is integral to the qualified investment credit energy property without being part of the building or structural components.
-Additional compliance is found in Section 48(A)(5)(D)(iii) and (iv).
+Our "ag tech campuses" design and integrate the alternative energy systems to meet the specific 26 Sec. § 48(A)(5)(D)(II) requirements for "other tangible property" that is integral to the qualified investment credit energy property without being part of the building or structural components.
+Add'l compliance is found in Sec.
+26 § 48(A)(5)(D)(iii) and (iv).

 Section 48-1(a)(ii) Other Tangible Property Definition: